Blog

 Which package is the original?

-When developers release code, it is very common practice, though not mandated, to tag the source code.
+When we do a release, it is very common practice, though not mandated, to tag the source code.

 An example of commit data in source code, tied to a version release tag

 Tags also carry a second advantage in git.
-Each commit contains a hash of its contents, which includes the source code, commit message, author, and date, as well as the hash of the previous commit(s).
+Each commit in Git contains a hash of its contents, which includes the source code, commit message, author, and date, as well as the hash of the previous commit(s).
 This chaining ensures that every commit is a snapshot of the entire repository's history up to that point.
 If any part of a commit's data were to change, its hash would change, invalidating all subsequent commits.
-This makes the history tamper-evident, and even more so when combined with a signature.
+This makes the history tamper-evident (even more when combined with a signature).

-All package managers also record and publish an event-based timestamp.
+All package managers also record a publish event based timestamp.

-For example, when we look at the number of releases vs. the number of tags in the repository and compare the times at which they happened, we see they are similar.
+When we look at the number of releases vs the number of tags in the repository and compare the times at which they happened, we see they are similar.
 If we also do a fuzzy match on the strings themselves, we get an even stronger correlation.
-If the repo and the package share even a small number of versions, we can reasonably assume the package came from the repo.
+If the repo and the package share even a small number of versions, we can assume the package came from the repo.

-Here’s how we approach that.
-We start with two streams of timestamps with slightly different version strings, and we want to consider how similar they are:
+We have two streams of timestamps with slightly different version strings, and we want to consider how similar they are.

 1. Create a list of tags and package versions